crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 `Test settings → Forced test X-Forwarded-For IP`

 This Ip will be used instead of the current X-Forwarded-For Ip if any.

 **Must be empty in production.**

 ### Auto Prepend File mode

 By default, this extension will bounce every web requests that pass through the classical process of WordPress core loading.
 This implies that if another php public script is called (any of your custom public php script for example) or if you are using some plugin that bypass the WordPress core load process (as the [WP Super Cache plugin](https://wordpress.org/plugins/wp-super-cache/) in Simple mode for example), bouncing will not be effective.

 To ensure that any php script will be bounced if called from a browser, you should try the `auto prepend file` mode.

-In this mode, every browser access to a php script will be bounced.
+In this mode, every browser access to a PHP script will be bounced.

 To enable the `auto prepend file` mode, you have to configure your server by adding an `auto_prepend_file` directive  for your php setup.

-**N.B:**
+**N.B.:**

 - In this mode, a setting file `inc/standalone-settings.php` will be generated each time you save the CrowdSec plugin configuration from the WordPress admin.

 Adding an `auto_prepend_file` directive can be done in different ways: